 The city is easy to get around, has a good standard of living and an excellent working environment.
 EIGE’s premises are situated in the Europe House on the main thoroughfare of Vilnius City, Gedimino Prospektas, with easy access to amenities, both leisure and educational.

 Further information is available at https://www.govilnius.lt/ and https://investlithuania.com/why-lithuania/lifestyle.

 Established by the European Parliament and of the Council Regulation (EC) No 1922/2006 of 20 December 2006 (OJ L 403/9 of 30.12.2006)

 Only qualifications issued by EU Member State authorities and qualifications recognised as equivalent by the relevant Member States authorities will be accepted.

 Before recruitment, the applicant will be medically examined for the purposes of Article 12(2) (d) of the Conditions of Employment of Other Servants of the European Communities.

-For example: expatriation allowance, management allowance (after successful completion of probation), household allowance, education allowance, dependent child allowance, etc.
+For example: expatriation allowance, management allowance (after successful completion of probation), household allowance, education allowance, supplementary education allowance, dependent child allowance, etc.